Optically-Trapped Particle Tracking Velocimetry: Introduction

-Although methods 1 and 2 have their own advantages, some challenges still remain as follows.
-Method 1 (i.e., OTV) requires the calibration of the optical force to quantify the flow velocity.
-However, the optical force is sensitive to the fluid temperature and/or the diameter $d$ of the particle, since its magnitude scales as $\propto d^{n}$ $(n\geq3)$ \cite{Harada1996}.
-Moreover, because any misalignment of optical components or temporal changes in entire apparatus can affect the magnitude of the optical forces, careful and persistent maintenance is necessary for reproducible experiments.
-Method 2 requires a large number of samples to average out the effects of noise, and thus the inherent drawback of PTV remains unsolved.

-In this paper, we propose optically-trapped particle tracking velocimetry (ot-PTV), which resolves the above challenges.
+In this paper, we propose optically-trapped particle tracking velocimetry (ot-PTV) as a solution to the above-mentioned tracer-sparse cases.
 The concept is simple, consisting of two stages, as illustrated in Fig.~\ref{fig:setup-main}(a).
 First, an optically-trapped tracer is held at a measurement position (a trap phase).
 Second, the tracer is released and advected in a flow (a release phase), during which sequential images are acquired.
 Then, after image acquisition, the same tracer is pulled back to the measurement position by the optical force, returning to the trap phase.
 By repeating the cycles of trap and release phases, we can achieve rapid image acquisition for the same measurement position.
 Note that the ot-PTV does not require quantification of the optical force, which was necessary in OTV.
+Although the concept of trap-and-release strategy was demonstrated in Ref.~\cite{DiLeonardo2006}, the detailed statistical analysis and the connection to the tracer-sparse cases have not been discussed.
 As a proof of concept, we present a validation of ot-PTV using pressure-driven microflows in a straight microchannel, with a particular interest in the analysis of slow flows with speeds on the order of $O(1)$~\um/s.
-The measurement of these slow flows is important e.g., in thermally-induced microflows \cite{Tsuji2023}.
+The measurement of these slow flows is important, e.g., in thermally-induced microflows \cite{Tsuji2023}.
+As an application example of the proposed ot-PTV, preliminary results of the thermally-induced-microflows experiment are also given at the end of the paper in Sec.~\ref{sec:optothermal}.